-The budget impact analysis guidelines were developed by the Authority with technical input from the National Centre for Pharmacoeconomics and in consultation with its Scientific Advisory Group (SAG).
-Providing broad representation from key stakeholders in Irish healthcare, this group includes methodological experts from the field of health technology assessment (HTA).
-The group provides ongoing advice and support to the Authority in its development of national HTA guidelines.
-The terms of reference for this group are to:

-- contribute fully to the work, debate and decision-making processes of the Group by providing expert technical and scientific guidance at SAG meetings as appropriate - be prepared to occasionally provide expert advice on relevant issues outside of SAG meetings, as requested - support the Authority in the generation of Guidelines to establish quality standards for the conduct of HTA in Ireland - support the Authority in the development of methodologies for effective HTA in Ireland - advise the Authority on its proposed HTA Guidelines Work Plan and on priorities as required - support the Authority in achieving its objectives outlined in the HTA Guidelines Work Plan - review draft guidelines and other HTA documents developed by the Authority and recommend amendments as appropriate - contribute to the Authority's development of its approach to HTA by participating in an evaluation of the process as required.

-The Authority gratefully acknowledges all those who contributed to the development of these guidelines.
+- 2 - 3 The economic guidelines have been developed by the Authority with technical - 4 input from the National Centre for Pharmacoeconomics and in consultation - 5 with its Scientific Advisory Group (SAG).
+Providing broad representation from - 6 key stakeholders in Irish healthcare, this group includes methodological - 7 experts from the field of health technology assessment (HTA).
+The group - 8 provides ongoing advice and support to the Authority in its development of - 9 national HTA guidelines.
+The terms of reference for this group are to: - 10 contribute fully to the work, debate and decision-making processes of the - Group by providing expert technical and scientific guidance at SAG meetings as appropriate - be prepared to occasionally provide expert advice on relevant issues outside of SAG meetings, as requested - support the Authority in the generation of Guidelines to establish quality standards for the conduct of HTA in Ireland - support the Authority in the development of methodologies for effective HTA in Ireland - advise the Authority on its proposed HTA Guidelines Work Plan and on priorities as required - support the Authority in achieving its objectives outlined in the HTA Guidelines Work Plan - review draft guidelines and other HTA documents developed by the Authority and recommend amendments as appropriate - contribute to the Authority's development of its approach to HTA by participating in an evaluation of the process as required. - 27 - The Authority gratefully acknowledges all those who contributed to the - 29 development of these guidelines. - 30 The methodology for the update of these guidelines included a review of - 31 guidelines published by other HTA agencies since 2014.

-The membership of the Scientific Advisory Group is as follows:
+1 The membership of the Scientific Advisory Group is as follows: